timkuijsten/mongovi/README.md

 ## Known issues

-Currently no support for UTF-8.
+Currently no special support for UTF-8 in interactive mode.

 ## Tests